yuki-kimoto/webdbviewer/README.md

 If you see internal server error, you see webdbviewer/log/production.log.
 You know what error is happned.

-## Copyright & license

-Copyright 2013-2013 Yuki Kimoto all rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# Instllation into Your Server (Unix/Linux)
+# Instllation into Unix/Linux Server

-Web DB Viewer have own web server, so you can execute application very easy.
+Web DB Viewer have own web server, so you can execute application very easy and fast.

 ## Create webdbviewer user